Notes – Analysis and Interpretation of the Poems (subject matter, themes, quotes)

 Poetic language

-Kapuściński’s poetry is spare and reflective, close to his reporterly sensibility.
+Kapuściński’s poetry is spare and reflective, close to his sensibility as a reporter.
 It works with a concrete image, from which a generalisation grows.
 It is restrained lyric, free of ornament — its strength lies in the precision of observation and the simplicity of the word.

 Key thoughts and quotes